vetienne74/hpcscan/README.md

 hpcscan is a tool for benchmarking scientific computing kernels on various platforms.

-It features several categories of test cases aiming to measure memory, computation and interconnect bandwidth.
+It features several categories of test cases aiming to measure memory, computation and interconnect bandwidths.

 All cases are validated with embedded reference solutions.

+## Project directories

+* build: hpcscan is built from here
+* doc: documents
+* env: scripts to initialize hpcscan environment
+* mics: various (output samples and studies)
+* script: scripts for validation and performance benchmarks
+* src: all hpcscan source files

 ## List of test cases